According to Ofwat, people use around 150 litres of water a day, on average.

 According to the Consumer Council for Water, a running tap can use around nine litres of water a minute.
 So, turn off the tap while brushing your teeth, shaving, or washing your face.
 Use cold water if you don’t need hot.

-A dripping tap can waste thousands of litres of water a year, so make sure your taps are properly turned off and change washers promptly when taps start to drip.
+A dripping tap can waste thousands of litres of water a year.
+Make sure your taps are properly turned off and change washers promptly when taps start to drip.

-Make sure that dishwashers and washing machines are full before you use them, and ensure you regularly use the most efficient water and energy settings.
+Make sure that dishwashers and washing machines are full before you use them.
+Remember to also use the most efficient water and energy settings.

-Using a bowl to wash up rather than a running tap can save you money on your energy and water bills if you have a water meter.
-In fact you only need to run a typical tap for 95 seconds before you would have filled a washing up bowl.
-If you need to rinse utensils or wash vegetables, use cold water if possible and don’t leave the tap running.
+Using a bowl to wash up rather than a running tap can save you money on your energy and water bills.
+It can take just 95 seconds running a typical tap before you would’ve have filled a washing up bowl.

 New energy labels for tumble dryers came into effect in Northern Ireland on 1 July 2025.
 Here’s what you need to know.